These ribs are so yummy and…

 Do the same with your other racks of ribs.
 Then pop them right into 350º oven.

 Walk away and leave these for two hours.

 Isn’t that wonderful?
 No fuss, no checking…just leave them alone!
 And after two hours…

 Unwrap them.
 Oh lordy.

 Then take your favorite bottled BBQ sauce.
+If you want to try my homemade version called Chipotle Molasses BBQ Sauce, you can find it here!
 Around here we like Oklahoma-made Head Country BBQ sauce.

 Heat it up in a small saucepan.

 Take your ribs out to your BBQ grill and lay them on.
 Mr. Wonderful had a really hard time keeping them from falling apart..they were just that tender.